Nithish-Krishna/dynamic-omr-app/README.md

 ## 📘 About the Project

-The **Dynamic OMR App** is a Flutter mobile application designed to simplify exam evaluation for teachers.
+The **Dynamic OMR App** is a Flutter-based mobile application built to streamline exam evaluation for teachers.
-It enables educators to **create OMR sheets, scan students’ responses, and generate results** with just a few taps — all through a single integrated interface.
+It allows educators to **create OMR sheets, scan student responses, and generate detailed performance reports** — all from a single, intuitive interface.

+---

-> ⚠️ **Disclaimer**
+> ⚠️ **Project Disclaimer**
+>
-> 🧩 Built as part of a company project (not deployed due to API pricing constraints).
+> - 🧩 Developed as part of an internal company project at **Vidwath Innovative Solutions Pvt.
-> The logo watermark shown in the screenshots belongs to **Vidwath Innovative Solutions Pvt.
 Ltd.**
-> This app was developed during my tenure with Vidwath for internal/demo purposes.
-> The source code is not publicly available due to company confidentiality.
+> - ❌ Not deployed to production due to API pricing constraints.
+> - 🖋️ Screenshots may include the **Vidwath** watermark or branding.
-> Source code is private and shared here only for **demonstration and portfolio purposes**.
+> - 🔒 Source code remains private and is showcased here **for demonstration and portfolio purposes only**.

 ### 🎯 Core Purpose